You are here

 In fact, there’s no better place for the music-lover than this area.
-You’ll find underground and aboveground jazz, nationally and internationally acclaimed bands and DJs, and all sorts of options for affordable tunes.
+You’ll find jazz clubs, nationally and internationally acclaimed bands and DJs playing aboveground and underground and all sorts of options for affordable tunes.

 It’s both historic and colorful, boasting some of the richest culture of the city and full of bars, restaurants, and boutiques – as well as plenty of DC locals who come to enjoy the culture and the people-watching.